-HPTN studies are developed through multidisciplinary collaboration among HPTN investigators, the Statistical and Data Management Center (SDMC), the Laboratory Center (LC) and the Leadership and Operations Center (LOC), together with non-HPTN investigators, pharmaceutical partners, and researchers/experts who bring complementary expertise.
+HPTN studies are developed through multidisciplinary collaboration among HPTN investigators, the Statistical and Data Management Center (SDMC), the Laboratory Center (LC) and the Leadership and Operations Center (LOC), together with non-HPTN investigators and researchers/experts who bring complementary expertise.
 Key steps in the process are shown in Figure 9-1 and are further described below.
-For studies where DAIDS is not the regulatory sponsor, deviations from these steps will be described and documented in central study files.